Each year, during the InternetNZ Annual General Meeting, elections are held for Council members whose term has ended.

 There will be an induction for new Councillors with the Chief Executive, President and Vice President.

-At a minimum, you need to be available for six one-day long ordinary meetings of the Council each year.
-There is also a weekend Council retreat each year for strategy development and team-building.
+At a minimum, you need to be available for four one-day long quarterly meetings of the Council each year plus a special meeting each year for strategy development and business planning.

 Besides this, Council members are encouraged to participate in the member meet ups (at least two evenings per year) and to attend and participate in NetHui.